Alkass/Poke/README.md

 # Poke
 Test-Driven Development done differently.
 Poke is a little C library that allows for the writing of a chain of test cases.
 Think of it as a tree structure where each node has two children: an `on_success` node and an `on_failure` node.
+A runner function iterates over the chain of test cases and invokes the `on_success` test case if the ancestor function has passed or `on_failure` otherwise.

 ## Getting Started
 ### How Does it Work?